 HTML Elements

-The Nette\Utils\Html class is a helper for generating HTML code that prevents Cross Site Scripting (XSS) vulnerability.
+The Nette\Utils\Html class is a helper for generating HTML code that helps prevent Cross-Site Scripting (XSS) vulnerabilities.

-It works in such a way that its objects represent HTML elements, we set their parameters and let them render:
+It works by having its objects represent HTML elements; you set their parameters and then render them:

 $el = Html::el('img'); // creates <img> element